 Note: you cannot change Iranian Rials into hard currency outside of Iran.
 Upon arrival at the Tehran airport there are a few places where you can change money and we recommend you change some money at the airport before departing.
 Remember if you run out of money while in Iran it is essentially impossible to get more sent to you.

 We recommend you take at least $500 US with you for your 14 day trip in Iran.
 This will cover basic needs: optional activities, meals, special clothing requirements, some souvenirs and other small items.
-If you’re a big shopper (and there are so many great things to buy in Iran, especially silverware and carpets!) we recommend you bring more!
-Please take into consideration the safety issues of carrying so much cash with you so bringing a money belt with you is absolutely essential for your trip to Iran.
-Thankfully Iran is one of the safest countries that you’ll probably ever visit and crime against foreigners is virtually unheard of.
+If you’re a big shopper and/or are interested in purchasing bigger ticket items such as silverware and carpets, we recommend you bring more.
+Please take into consideration the safety issues of carrying this much cash with you; although Iran is considered a safe country for travellers, a money belt is essential for your travel to this region, and it is always recommended that you use the safety deposit boxes in hotels where available.

 All departure taxes should be included in your international flight ticket.